bash-bunny/dot/README.md

 - `C` - Delete the text from within the cursor until the end of the line and enter *Editing* mode
 - `D` - Delete the text from within the cursor until the end of the line
 - `cw` - Delete the word under the cursor and enter *Editing* mode
+- `v` - Open the command in vim to edit it and execute it

 #### Edit Mode